 The Canon EOS M5 and the Canon EOS M6 are two digital cameras that were announced, respectively, in September 2016 and February 2017.
 Both the M5 and the M6 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

 The side-by-side display below illustrates the physical size and weight of the Canon M5 and the Canon M6.
 Three successive views from the front, the top, and the rear are shown.
 All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M5 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M6 is notably smaller (26 percent) than the Canon M5.
-Moreover, the M6 is slightly lighter (9 percent) than the M5.
+Moreover, the M6 is markedly lighter (9 percent) than the M5.
 In this context, it is worth noting that neither the M5 nor the M6 are weather-sealed.